An important part of the uni and job application process, writing a personal statement doesn't have to be as difficult as it seems.

 This is a tough time of year for school and college students.
-The UCAS deadline marks the beginning of university life (If your application is up to scratch, that is…) and there is one task that is dreaded most: writing a Personal Statement.
-Faced with the task of essentially compiling an award winning advert of oneself, students up and down the country are in a frenzy of desperate googling and countless hours spent on online thesauruses.
-The struggle really is real.
+The UCAS deadline marks the beginning of university applications (If your application is up to scratch, that is…) and there is one task that is dreaded most: writing a Personal Statement.
+Faced with the task of essentially compiling an award-winning advert of oneself, students up and down the country are in a frenzy of desperate googling and countless hours spent on online thesauruses.
+The struggle is real.

 “I like running, netball and hockey, so want to study sports science”.

 Avoid listing things for the sake of it.
 Make sure each point is relevant and backed up by evidence.
 Expand on statements in order to explain why you’re an ideal candidate.
 For example, what did you learn from your work experience and what were your opinions on a book you’ve read?

 “I’m not the best with numbers, and failed GCSE Art, but I have a lot of other skills”.

 Focus on the positives.
 There’s no need to make excuses for things you haven’t done.
 Avoid underselling yourself by confidently writing about your achievements which demonstrate you meet the course requirements.